zephchang/xl_maestro/docs/planning_doc.md

 STEP 2: Create a semantic map of all tables on a sheet (probably manually coded is realistic).
 Semantic maps should store meaning as (cols, rows, table title) [done]

-STEP 3: Successfuly query the DB for a cell
+STEP 3: Successfuly query the DB for a cell [done]

 STEP 3: For each cell, we are going to do a check.
 Pull the formula.
-We need to deal with some specific cases:
+We need to deal with some specific cases: [done]

 > 1 Generic find cell.
 Semantic meaning dictionary needs to have sheet name, and then cell.
-If the cell is just 2 letters, need to add the current sheet name in front of it
+If the cell is just 2 letters, need to add the current sheet name in front of it [done]

 > 2 XLOOKUP kind of thing, MATCH, INDEX< >
+> [done!!!]

+Next: change our missing cell check to - instead of empty string, put the value of the cell.
+Not as good but good enough, also sometimes is correct.